 The ability to export a service's or program's data in a parsiblity format is vital.
 For example, it should inherently be simple to export messages to plaintext (or at least HTML!).
 It's easier to search through files directl, and you really can't trust that the server will retain whatever logs/data you like.
 With XMPP/Matrix E2E, for instance, it's fairly common to lose your encryption keys, a crime punished with a total loss of chat-logs.
 Because of that, I work on scripts for backing up such data, from time-to-time: dino-chat-export, divercities_dl, wyrics, etc.

 With the Haiku operating system, e-mail messages are just a sort of file, with extended attributes containing metadata of the message.
 Haiku's file-manager, Tracker, was made with first-class support for extended attributes, allowing it to display e-mail as well—or better—than any e-mail client.
 And Haiku's e-mail reader?
 It's simple and fabulous.

-I'd like to Haiku-ize e-mail management on LiGNUx, and to such an end I've worked on two projects: nautilus-maildir and Mailduck.
-Mailduck is a simple QT-based e-mail-view, but is a work-in-progress (multi-body messages are not well-supported).
-And nautilus-maildir is an add-on for the file-managers Nautilus/Caja/Nemo, which displays e-mail file's metadata in columns, similar to Tracker.
+I'd like to Haiku-ize e-mail management on LiGNUx, and to this end I've worked on nautilus-maildir, an add-on for the file-managers Nautilus/Caja/Nemo.
+It displays e-mail file's metadata in columns, similar to Haiku’s Tracker.